 Bosch had never liked Las Vegas, though he came often on cases.
 It shared a kinship with Los Angeles; both were places desperate people ran to.
 Often, when they ran from Los Angeles, they came here.
 It was the only place left.

-despair desperation escape las-vegas los-angeles nevada
+despair escape desperation los-angeles

 Of course, in Los Angeles, is based on driving, even the killings.
 In New York, most people don't have cars, so if you want to kill a person, you have to take the subway to their house.
 And sometimes on the way, the train is delayed and you get impatient, so you have to kill someone on the subway.
 That's why there are so many subway murders; no one has a car.

-driving funny humor killing los-angeles new-york-city subways
+funny humor killing new-york-city los-angeles driving

 When its 100 degrees in New York, it's 72 in Los Angeles.
 When its 30 degrees in New York, in Los Angeles it's still 72.
 However, there are 6 million interesting people in New York, and only 72 in Los Angeles.

-los-angeles new-york-city
+new-york-city los-angeles

 People could say a lot of negative things about the apocalypse, but there was no arguing the air quality in Los Angeles had really improved.

-air apocalypse los-angeles smog superheroes zombies
+apocalypse air superheroes los-angeles zombies

 The setting sun burned the sky pink and orange in the same bright hues as surfers' bathing suits.
 It was beautiful deception, Bosch thought, as he drove north on the Hollywood Freeway to home.
 Sunsets did that here.
 Made you forget it was the smog that made their colors so brilliant, that behind every pretty picture there could be an ugly story.

-california deception los-angeles make-believe smog southern-california sunsets
+deception california los-angeles sunsets make-believe